 As Portugal won the UEFA Euro 2016, here’s a picture that shows how intensely Porto lived every game of the National Team in our beloved Allies’ Avenue! 🙂

 In ancient cities like Porto and London, it is natural that numerous medieval mysteries remain unsolved, that historians strive to decipher.
-I am personally fascinated with Jewish history, as you might have noticed in my articles about the beautiful Synagogue of Porto and my semi-Jewish itinerary in Belmonte.
+I am personally fascinated with Jewish history, as you might have noticed in my article about the beautiful Synagogue of Porto.

 For over 250 years, the Portuguese Inquisition not only persecuted, tortured and killed hundreds of New Christians but also eliminated all the architectural and social traces of a broad fringe of society (Jews represent about 20% of Portuguese population in the fifteenth century).
 So it is a pleasant challenge to discover the Jewish remains and shows it on my private tours.
 And fortunately, I already had the pleasure to do so with Clarissa! 🙂Our friendship was born in that moment, and it was also when Clarissa told me about a fabulous night tour in London about Jack the Ripper, which defends the thesis that Jack belonged to the Jewish community.
 You can read all about this tour on an article that Clarissa wrote, which I will not miss next time I head to London 🙂